 Do you use lithium-ion batteries in your business?

-If you do it is important to ensure that you store them safely.
+If you do, it is vital to store them safely.

 Regulations are not keeping up with the safety needs for safe lithium battery storage.
 However, insurance companies are quickly realising how critical this is.